DEIB-GECO/genereg/doc/source/tcga.rst

 	* *gencode_version*: number representing the GENCODE genomic annotations to use (currently, for assembly GRCh38, versions 22, 24 and 27 can be used)

-	* *methyl_upstream*: number of bases upstream the gene TSS to consider for the extraction of methylation sites of interest
+	* *methyl_upstream*: number of bases upstream each gene TSS to consider for the extraction of methylation sites of interest

-	* *methyl_downstream*: number of bases downstream the gene TSS to consider for the extraction of methylation sites of interest
+	* *methyl_downstream*: number of bases downstream each gene TSS to consider for the extraction of methylation sites of interest

 	**Return:** a Pandas dataframe